Most iconic "it bags"

 Designer: Alessandro Michele

 Introduction: This textured, tiger head-closed structured bag was introduced in the brand’s Fall/Winter 2015 collection, called the Dionysus bag which has become one of Gucci’s most loved handbags.

 Backstory: The details are inspired by the Greek god Dionysus; according to a myth, he is said to have crossed the Tigris River on a tiger sent by Zeus.

 Designer: Phoebe Philo

-Introduction: This structural and simpler silhouetted bag was created by combining box flap and the luggage wings, called as a trapeze bag that became one of the most famous bags of Celine.
+Introduction: This structural and simpler silhouetted bag was created by combining the box flap and the luggage wings, called a trapeze bag that became one of its most famous bags of Celine.

-Backstory: The brand that started as children’s shoe business diversified so much that it’s now become a well-known fashion brand which led to so many creations in the world of handbags under it’s creative designer Phoebe Philo.
+Backstory: The brand that started as a children’s shoe business diversified so much that it’s now become a well-known fashion brand which led to so many creations in the world of handbags under its creative designer Phoebe Philo.

 LOU LOU by YVES SAINT-LAURENT

 Designer: Anthony Vaccarello

 Introduction: Named after LouLou de la Falaise, Yves Saint Laurent’s close friend and muse for more than three decades, the LouLou is one of the most beloved bags in Saint Laurent’s arsenal.